He’s not the one: 5 Godly Signs To Watch Out For In a Relationship

 I still remember my very first relationship and breakup, I was 19 and my boyfriend of 9 months broke up with me.
 I was heartbroken and really thought that I would die.
 The pain was insupportable and every morning felt like somebody had just rammed a new dagger into my heart.

 Since that very first time, I’ve gone through that feeling of premature death a lot.
 And every time I ask myself how did I get here?
-Why did I not see it coming?
+How come I did not see it coming?
 Why am I hurting so much?
+Why did he reject me?

-But what if I tell you that if we listen to God from the start we are able to foresee a breakup and are able to handle it better.
-As our father and protector, He gives us hints and signs that the man we have been seeing isn’t for us and it’s time to move on.
+But what if I tell you that if you listen to God from the start you are able to foresee the deal breakers in the relationship and are able to handle the breakup better.
+As your father and protector, He gives you hints and signs that the man you have been seeing isn’t for you and it’s time to move on.

 So if you’ve been dating or courting someone and noticed these changes, then God might be telling you that he’s not the one: